moehriegitt/hob3l/README.md

 skipped, and even recursively so.
 Essentially, you need semantics to identify the children correctly, which is an ugly mix of meta levels.

-So the parser of this tool spends quite some effort on determining which one is the first non-empty child of `difference`.
+The parser of `hob3l` spends quite some effort on determining which one is the first non-empty child of `difference`.
 Whether it does that in the same way as OpenSCAD, I can only hope for.
 I think this part of the SCAD syntax is broken.

-Whenever this tool prints SCAD format, it will state its intended meaning by using comments `// add` and `// sub` to mark which parts are positive and which ones are negative.

 ## Algorithmic Improvements